FabioLolix/distroware.gitlab.io/RaspberryPi_OS.md

 **RaspBSD**

-	Preconfigured FreeBSD 12 images
+	RaspBSD is a image of FreeBSD 11 that is preconfigured in two different images for Raspberry Pi Computers and more.
 	Currently there are no packages for the 12 (HEAD) branch on arm64, so you will have to use the packages for 11.x (STABLE).

 * http://raspbsd.org/raspberrypi.html

 ***

-**NAS4Free** *stable for RPi A/B/A+/B+ / experimental for RPi 2*
+**NAS4Free** *beta*

-	NAS4Free for ARM platform, This is test build for ARM platform based on FreeBSD 11-CURRENT
+	NAS4Free for ARM platform, this is test build for ARM platform based on FreeBSD 11-STABLE The image of 11.x will be released for RPi2 and 3 only.
+    10.x is last version for RPi1.

 * https://sourceforge.net/projects/nas4free/files/NAS4Free-ARM/